grwadl/porfolio/README.md

 # My personal portfolio website.
+Link in bio.

 **Stack of technologies used:**
 - AstroJS